visforvali/peitho-archive/README.md

 # peitho-archive
-Archive for 2024 Peitho cluster
+Submission for 2024 Peitho Cluster Conversation, "Hope in the Archives."
+CC-BY-NC-ND Vyshali Manivannan